wezm/wezm.net/v2/content/about.md

 You can read more about my OS adventures on [bitcannon.net].

 [{{ float_image(image="../static/images/keyboards.jpg", float="right", width=128, alt="Photo of my keyboards") }}](../images/keyboards.jpg)
-I enjoy typing on mechanical keyboards.
+I prefer typing on mechanical keyboards.
 I have a small collection in a range of sizes.
 All are fully programmable.
 My current favourite is a Filco Majestouch Ninja 2, which has had the factory controller replaced with a programmable one.